CCA-Public/digital-archives-manual/guides/cadformats.md

 All three file types can be opened with **AutoCAD 2015** (read/write), **DWG TrueView** (read-only), and **Bentley View** (read-only).

-Due to DWG's popularity, it can also be viewed (less efficiently) with general image format software such as QuicKView Plus.
+Due to DWG's popularity, it can also be viewed (less efficiently) with general image format software such as QuickView Plus.

 #### Features of note